Same Sex Marriage Guide

 What Countries Have Legalized Same-sex Marriage?

-As of the publication of this article, same-sex marriage is legally performed and recognized in these 31 countries (nationwide or in some jurisdictions): Argentina, Australia, Austria, Belgium, Brazil, Canada, Chile, Colombia, Costa Rica, Denmark, Ecuador, Finland, France, Germany, Iceland, Ireland, Luxembourg, Malta, Mexico, Netherlands, New Zealand, Norway, Portugal, South Africa, Spain, Sweden, Switzerland, Taiwan, United Kingdom, United States and Uruguay.
+Currently same-sex marriage is legally performed and recognized in these 36 countries (nationwide or in some jurisdictions): Andorra, Argentina, Australia, Austria, Belgium, Brazil, Canada, Chile, Colombia, Costa Rica, Cuba, Denmark, Ecuador, Estonia, Finland, France, Germany, Greece, Iceland, Ireland, Luxembourg, Malta, Mexico, Netherlands, New Zealand, Norway, Portugal, Slovenia, South Africa, Spain, Sweden, Switzerland, Taiwan, United Kingdom, United States and Uruguay.
+Whereas, Liechtenstein and Thailand have begun legislation to perform same-sex marriages by early 2025.

 Which Countries Criminalize LGBTQ+ Relationships?